Itinerary

 Long hours of summer daylight allow for extensive exploration.
 Witness the effect of geological forces on naked bedrock, and walk atop patches of tundra.
 Amid fields of Arctic cotton grass, look for Arctic fox and birdlife including ptarmigan, northern wheatear, and possibly gyrfalcon.
 Each evening, we retreat to Base Camp for creative meals prepared by our accomplished chef.
 After dinner, gather for interpretive presentations by our naturalist Expedition Leaders, who share their extensive knowledge of Greenland's geology, glaciology, ecology and human history, as well as their tips for how to best photograph this wild landscape and its inhabitants.
 And, though the sun gleams late into the evening just below the Arctic Circle, a good night's sleep is in order to refuel for the next day's adventures.
 Wrapped in profound silence in our isolated cabins, we're sure to get it.
 On our late-season departures, we may even have a chance to photograph the northern lights, if the aurora is active in the darkening night sky.

-Day 9: Private Glacier Walk / Kulusuk Town Tour / Keflavik
+Day 9: Private Glacier Walk / Kulusuk Town Tour & Drum Dancing / Keflavik

-Bring your camera gear for the morning's boat ride to a spectacular glacier rippled with blue ice, snow deposits and its own, unique geography.
-An intimate exploration on foot yields plenty of photo opportunities, as does the trip to get there.
-In addition to large chunks of ice calved from glaciers that feed the region's fjords, we can also see tabular icebergs—ocean-going slabs of ice, some of which have been drifting for months, driven down the coast by the strong East Greenland Current.
-Reaching a small island, we disembark to for our half-day glacier hike.
-Here, we're treated to spectacular views of fjords and mountain ranges, with time to explore unique formations such as moulins, whirlpool-like shafts in the ice.
-Mesmerized by shades of blue, we’ll invoke all of our senses as we walk a bit farther for a full view of the glacier’s face, perhaps witnessing an iceberg calve from it into the sea.
+This morning, we board a boat to head out for a half-day glacier walk excursion with exciting photo opportunities.
+In addition to large chunks of ice calved from glaciers that feed the region's fjords, we may also see tabular icebergs—oceangoing slabs of ice, some of which have been drifting for months, driven down the coast by the strong East Greenland Current.
+Reaching a small island, we disembark to walk on a glacier, surrounded by spectacular views of fjords and mountain ranges.
+Atop its rough surface, examine unique formations such as moulins, which are whirlpool-like shafts in the ice.
+Walking farther, we reach a vantage point for a full view of the glacier’s face, and if we're lucky, we might get to phototgraph an iceberg calve into the sea.

 Day 10: Keflavik / Depart